Five new COVID-19 deaths reported Wednesday, nine this week - Salisbury Post

 Hospitalizations improved on Wednesday and are now at 24.
 A total of 191 residents have been hospitalized in the county since March.

+Hospitalizations across the state also improved and are now at 858.
+A total of 170,553 people have tested positive after 2.3 million confirmed cases.
+A total of 2,779 people have died.

-Young adults aged 18-35 continue to make up the plurality of cases, at 857, with an average age of 43.3 among all cases.
+Young adults aged 18-35 continue to make up the plurality of cases in Rowan County, at 857, with an average age of 43.3 among all cases.

 Zip code 28147 is the area hit hardest by COVID-19, as it has reached 767 cases.
 It is also where the Citadel of Salisbury is located, which was previous the site of the largest outbreak among nursing homes in the state.
 Zip code 28144 has seen 633 cases, which is where both Trinity Oaks Health and Rehab and Accordius Health are located.